mancer-dao/onchain-wrapped/ideas-for-ranking-users-activity.md

+## use on-chain optimism data

+e.g. using the graph API.

+Use The Graph to query the small portion of Farcaster data that is stored on-chain (Optimism), such as Farcaster IDs (FIDs), storage rent payments, and account recovery keys.

 ## neynar https://api.neynar.com/v2/farcaster/feed/trending/

 - Fetch trending casts or on the global feed or channels feeds.
 7d time window available for channel feeds only.